adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 4/8/20

+* Read the section on Logistic Regression from Intro to Statistical Learning to get a detailed refresher!

 ## 3/8/20

 * Read a paper called [Born Again Tree Ensembles](https://arxiv.org/pdf/2003.11132.pdf) from ICML'20.
 Super neat idea to represent ensembles like Random Forests with one interpretable tree!